 Driving Up to the National Park

-Since we visited when the park was closed in 2017, we drove up to the national park and saw the volcano from outside.
+Since we visited while the park was closed, we drove up to the national park entrance and saw the volcano from outside.
 Back then, we had to be at least 2 kilometers (1.2 miles) from the entrance.
+We could not go inside the park at all.

-The road up to the volcano is not paved but flat with some pot holes here and there.
-There is a little cafe near the entrance, run by a local Turrialbeño family.
+Right outside this entrance is a little cafe, run by a local Turrialbeño family.
 They have a great view of the volcano from there.
 You can find another point along along the road for impressive views.

 When we visited in March 2017, Turrialba Volcano started erupting again after a month of being quiet.
 Small eruptions continued the entire 2 hours we were there!
 Eventually, our car and clothes had a light covering of ash.
 If you look at the grass, fences and plants on the road, you can see that many of them have a thick layer of ash from previous eruptions.